JeffDeCola/my-go-examples/encryption-decryption/aes-ctr/README.md

 ## HOW IT WORKS

-The Counter (CTR) mode has similar characteristics to OFB, but also allows a random access property during decryption.
+* The Counter (CTR) mode has similar characteristics to OFB
+* Allows a random access property during decryption
-CTR mode is well suited to operate on a multi-processor machine where blocks can be encrypted in parallel.
+* Well suited to operate on a multi-processor machine where blocks can be encrypted in parallel
-Like CBC, In CTR Mode the given plaintext should be multiple of AES block size, hence padding would have to be added when encrypting (Not in this example).
+* plaintext should be multiple of AES block size, hence padding would have to be added when encrypting (Not in this example)
-Because of the symmetry of the XOR operation, encryption and decryption are exactly the same.
+* Because of the symmetry of the XOR operation, encryption and decryption are exactly the same.

 For simplicity I did not include the nonce in the cipherText.